-- 1. Games shall be played in accordance with the ICCF Laws of Correspondence Chess and the rules within this document.
-The ICCF Laws of Correspondence Chess can be found by going to the ICCF home page, clicking on "ICCF Rules", and clicking on "ICCF Laws of Correspondence Chess". - 2.
-The rules contained in this document will normally apply for all tournaments played using the ICCF Webserver, unless varied by tournament invitations (necessary), tournament announcements (necessary) and which will then be confirmed in the starting notices. - 3.
+1. Games shall be played in accordance with the ICCF Laws of Correspondence Chess and the rules within this document.
+The ICCF Laws of Correspondence Chess can be found by going to the ICCF home page, clicking on "ICCF Rules", and clicking on "ICCF Laws of Correspondence Chess".

+- 2. The rules contained in this document will normally apply for all tournaments played using the ICCF webserver, unless varied by tournament invitations (necessary), tournament announcements (necessary) and which will then be confirmed in the starting notices. - 3.
 A tournament director (TD) shall be appointed who shall be responsible for the conduct of the tournament and progress of the games. - 4.
 TEAM: Each team has a team captain who shall maintain contact on behalf of the players with the TD. - 5.
 If a player does not answer enquiries from either the TD and/or the team captain within (SERVER) 7 days or (POSTAL) 14 days plus the average time in the post both ways, without counting leave that had already been scheduled, that player may be deemed to have withdrawn from the tournament.
 A player who loses a game by exceeding a time limit can expect to receive such an enquiry.
-See also §2.12.
-[Reference for §2.2: Playing Rules Server & -Post, Playing Rule Guidelines]
+See also §2.12. - 6.
+In ICCF event games, players must decide their own moves.
+Players are permitted to consult prior to those decisions with any publicly available source of information including chess engines (computer programs), books, DVDs, game archive databases, endgame tablebases, etc. TEAM: In addition, acceptable behavior includes consultation between/among players of a team including a team captain about positions in active games in their team event.
+No other consultation with another person concerning analysis of an active position is allowed in either a team or individual event.